Flank/flank-dashboard/metrics/docs/01_storing_database_metadata.md

 This document follows the next goals:

 - Describe the place of storing the database metadata.
-- Explain the way of storing the current Metrics applications version.
+- Explain the way of storing the current Metrics applications supported database version.
 - Describe the mechanism of blocking the Metrics applications during the database update process.

 # Non-Goals